susumutomita/2024-StarkHack/README.md

    NODE_ENV=<development | production>
    ```

-   Depending on the value of `NODE_ENV`, the connection destination will switch between `'https://api.voyager.online/beta'` and `'https://sepolia-api.voyager.online/beta'`.
+   Depending on the value of `NODE_ENV`, the connection destination will switch between the Mainnet (`https://api.voyager.online/beta`) and Sepolia testnet (`https://sepolia-api.voyager.online/beta`).

 4. **Run the server**:
    ```bash